 Standing Out From the Crowd

 When choosing a company to develop your app, you also need to consider how it will stand out from the crowd.
 According to Channel News Asia, Singaporeans are global leaders when it comes to the number of apps we have on our phones.
-The news channel reported that the average number of apps on a phone in Singapore is 115 with around 46 of them actually being used frequently.
+The news channel reported that the average number of apps on a phone in Singapore is 115, with around 46 of them actually being used frequently.

-This means that business owners need to focus on not just getting clients through the door (i.e. ensuring their developers create something people want to download in the first place), but they also need to keep users engaged and, more importantly, keep them coming back.
+This means that business owners need to focus on not just getting clients through the door (i.e., ensuring their developers create something people want to download in the first place), but they also need to keep users engaged and, more importantly, keep them coming back.
 This is where UX/UI designers come into play.
 They, of course, add to the cost but can ensure your users will actually enjoy using your app.

 You ought to consider what the real cost of this could be to your business.

-There are also ready-made app modules that claim to allow you to make your own apps within a matter of hours.
-These are very restrictive and will almost certainly pose problems when it comes to integration with current or future systems.
-Avoid these cheap gimmicks and opt for the real deal.
+Additionally, ready-made app modules may be restrictive and pose problems with integration with current or future systems.
+It is essential to avoid these cheap gimmicks and opt for the real deal.